Expat health insurance: How to choose the best expat insurance

 - Does it fit the specific needs of you and your family?

 - How are pre-existing conditions handled?

 - Are there age restrictions?
 Check if the company cuts coverage after a certain age.

 - What are the exclusions for making a claim?

 - What are the processes to access health services abroad and how do you make a claim?
 This is vital if you’re travelling often, and should be easily accessible no matter where you are.

 It’s important to research, compare, and consider the costs.
-There are many comparison websites that offer a quick glance at what different insurance companies provide, and for what cost.
+You can find many websites that provide an expat health insurance comparison, so you can get a quick glance at what different insurance companies provide, and for what cost.